The Roy Calne Award

 The award honours the substantial contribution made by Roy Calne, now retired as Professor of Surgery in Cambridge, to the Surgery and Science of Transplantation.

-Roy Calne Award Joint Winners 2023
+Roy Calne Award Winner 2024

 The British Transplantation Society Roy Calne Award recognises “a most outstanding contribution published in a peer review journal, as a single paper, in the broad field of transplantation” by a member aged under 40 years.